aglegaspi/100-days-of-code/r1-log.md

 ### R1D3
 Midway through the pplied Visual Design section of the Responsive Web Design Certification.
 Learned about CSS Variables: fallbacks, :root container, override variable, and media queries.

+### R1D7
+Finished all the sections for Responsive Web Design cert.
+Now I'm completing the projects.